 Note: Your local planning authority will help if a project needs planning permission.
 You may also need to check the planning system in Scotland, Wales, and Northern Ireland.

 You should not start any work until you get planning permission (if your project needs it).
-The LPA can serve an 'enforcement notice' if you get caught.
+The LPA can serve 'planning enforcement notices' to people who get caught.
 The notice can order you to 'undo' any changes you already made.

 Note: Ignoring an enforcement notice is illegal but you can make an appeal against it.
 You can apply for planning permission online using the 'Applications Planning Portal'.

 There are some building projects that do not require any permissions at all.
 Having 'permitted development rights' means planning permission is not needed.

 As a rule, types of building projects that have permitted development rights include: